 You will have to soak the item overnight to give the bleach chance to work.

 Some other products can be used to remove dye, such as Vanish or Oxiclean.
 These aren’t as cheap as bleach, but might be worth trying if all else fails.
-Ecover make a type of laundry bleach that is kinder to the environment than regular household bleach.
+Ecover makes a type of laundry bleach that is kinder to the environment than regular household bleach (great for those looking for sustainable cleaning solutions).
 It’s also less likely to corrode the fabric and can be used with coloured clothes.

 Many cleaners in Cheam swear by Stardrops as something of a miracle product, and it’s incredibly inexpensive.
 If you already have a bottle, try rubbing it into the stain with a cloth.
 (If you don’t have a bottle, buy one: it always comes in handy.)